P.E.I. fishermen surrounded by 'thousands' of jellyfish | CBC News

 In order to track the sea animal, Record has to know where they are.
 And to know where they are, he needs people to report them.
 Record said people can send information regarding sightings to jellyfish@bigelow.org.

 There's little doubt the videos taken around P.E.I. show a significant number of jellyfish.
-However, when it comes to finding out if this means their population is climbing, the response isn't so clear.
+However, whether this means their population is climbing, the response isn't so clear.

 "We don't know yet," said Record.
 "It'll take many years before we can answer that question."